-What are the top things to do in Costa Adeje?
+Top things to do in Costa Adeje

 Situated in the middle of Tenerife, about 45 minutes from Costa Adeje, Mount Teide stands at 3,718 meters above sea level and is the world’s third-largest volcano and Spain’s highest peak.
 It last erupted back in 1909 which helped to create a unique landscape of craters, volcanoes, and rivers of petrified lava.
 There’s a cable car to the top, or you can also hike up one of the trails.

 Surrounding Mount Teide is Teide National Park, the largest park on the Canary Islands.
 It’s a unique geological treasure housing volcanoes, craters, vents, lava flows, and that form an impressive array of shapes and colours.